SoftwareEngineeringAssignmentTwo/SoftwareEngineeringTwoAssignmentTwo/README_ASG.md

 ## Status Tracking

-Activity logs have three possible statuses:
+Activity logs have four possible statuses:
 - **logged**: Initial status when hours are first recorded by staff
 - **pending**: Status after student requests confirmation
 - **confirmed**: Hours have been verified and approved by staff
+- **rejected**: Hours have been reviewed and rejected by staff

 Only **confirmed** hours count toward the leaderboard rankings and accolade milestones.